Proper Osteoporosis Prevention Can Make Life Better Many More Years

-The Recommended Daily Intake (RDI) of calcium is as follows:
+The Recommended Daily Intake (RDI) of calcium for osteoporosis prevention is as follows:

 - 0-6 months: 210 mg